-3. Offer a turnkey approach
+3. Offer a turnkey one-stop approach

-In later phases of life, people begin working to resolve what Erikson proposed as the eighth stage of psychosocial development known as “Integrity versus Despair.”
+In later phases of life, people begin working to resolve what Erikson proposed as the eighth stage of psychosocial development known as “Integrity versus Despair.
 During this stage of life senior adults spend more time reflecting and taking inventory of life’s events.
 It is during this inventory that they attempt to resolve any unresolved negative emotions (regrets) and establish a sense of satisfaction (integrity) about their life.

 Today we often hear people talk of “leaving a legacy” after they die.
 This is essentially the process mature adults are going through, however, it is not as much about a purposeful outward act of doing insomuch as an inward sense of being.
-The process requires massive emotional and psychological energy to accomplish, and it requires people to slow down -- literally.
+The process requires massive emotional and psychological energy to accomplish, and it requires people to slow down — literally.

 I have heard too many people describe this slowing down as a perceived reduction in cognition, when in reality it is a new way of life that is developmentally necessary and appropriate.
 It’s not a disease process or a reduction in brain power.
 It’s the brain’s way of preparing us to leave this life with integrity.